zedr/pycon17-bitcoin/PITCHME.md

    - Windows: use the installer
    - Mac: `brew install python3`
  - The python3 executable available in the terminal:
-   - Windows: add it to your user's %PATH%
+   - Windows users: add it to your user's %PATH%
  - Use an editor you're comfortable with
  - Optional: git (it will make life easier)

+## Checklist

+ - Open a terminal
+ - Run `python3 -m "this"`

 ---
 # Quick Quiz